-What are uses and importance of Microscopes?
+What are the uses & importance of Microscopes?

-Microscopes help the scientists to study the microorganisms, the cells, the crystalline structures and the molecular structures, They are one of the most important diagnostic tools when the doctors examine the tissue samples.
+Microscopes help scientists to study microorganisms, cells, crystalline structures, and molecular structures, They are one of the most important diagnostic tools when doctors examine tissue samples.

 Electron microscopes help create the very tiny electrical circuits found on Silicon microchips, Scanning microscopes are much more sophisticated, and they have higher magnifications than light-refracting microscopes.

 Microscopic examination confirms the laboratory tests that may be positive for the disease, Technicians count the number of red blood cells infected with malaria to give the doctors an idea of how advanced the disease is in a patient.